muhassin/testproj_asis_cp1252_crlf/README.md

 * .gitattributes

-Note that this project does _not_ gitignore one file under .idea-directory; the encodings.xml file, and the root .iml file is also not gitignored for convenience.
+Note that this project does _not_ gitignore one file under .idea-directory; the encodings.xml file, and the project's .iml file is also not gitignored for convenience.